Special Educational Needs & Disabilities (SEND)

 - Dapifer ( year 5 block) and the ground floor of the main building are wheelchair accessible with easy access double doors.

 - Some of our classrooms are upstairs.
 There is no lift.
+Where this is the case room changes to a ground floor classroom can be made.

 - The front desk has a wheel-chair height section and is DDA compliant.